mensetsu/backstage-challenge/README.md

 When you finish your challenge, reply to the email you received and send the url to the private repo along with the answers to the questions.

+## Instructions from Akira

+I created the backstage app in the `backstage-akira` directory and moved the plugins directory appropriately, so please cd into the `backstage-akira` before running the usual `yarn` commands.

 ### Run the app locally

 > Note: You can run the challenge with your preferred setup, but we're also providing a `.devcontainer` folder configuration in case you want to use it with VSCODE.